 What goes up must come down as they say, and that’s exactly what happened to the price of these two metals.

-When the prices collapsed so did the fortunes of its workforce and their families.
+When the prices collapsed so did the fortunes of the mines, its workforce and their families.

 All this has led to a two speed Cornwall.
 On the one hand there are the honeypots that attract wealthier people from outside the county who buy up property at inflated prices, and then on the other hand there are pockets of poverty where local people find both jobs and houses hard to come by.